Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 Complex regional pain syndrome (CRPS) is a progressive nerve condition that causes disabling pain and a host of additional symptoms such as swelling and changes in your skin.
-When you need relief from CRPS, the physicians at the University Pain Medicine Center offer interventional treatments that effectively diminish the pain.
-Contact the office in Englewood Cliffs, Somerset, Monroe Township, Freehold, or Clark, New Jersey, or book an appointment online to learn more about your CRPS treatment options.
+When you need relief from CRPS, the physicians at University Pain Medicine Center offer interventional treatments that effectively diminish the pain.
+Contact the office in Murray Hill, New York City, or one of several offices throughout New Jersey.
+You can also book an appointment online to learn more about your CRPS treatment options.

 This is a type of chronic, long-lasting, pain.
 In most cases, it develops in an arm or a leg that you have previously injured.
 With CRPS, you may have unexplained pain that won't go away.
 It may be severe, and it may spread.